mongodb/mongo-hibernate/README.md

 MongoDB v6 is the minimal version this dialect supports.

-> [Standalone instance](https://www.mongodb.com/docs/manual/reference/glossary/#std-term-standalone) will not be supported.
+> [Standalone instance](https://www.mongodb.com/docs/manual/reference/glossary/#std-term-standalone) is not supported.
 It is recommended to [convert it to a replica set](https://www.mongodb.com/docs/manual/tutorial/convert-standalone-to-replica-set/).

 ### Build from Source